Hoh Rainforest

 Shady Lane Trail & Staircase Rapids Loop

-Nearby, one of the best groves of moss-laden Bigleaf Maple is encountered on the Beaver Pond Trail.
-As its name implies, the pond that this short trail circles, is a haven for beavers and an assortment of birds.
-However, the maples on the western end of the loop (around half-way) are staggering in their size and height.
+Nearby, one of the best groves of moss-laden bigleaf maple is encountered on the Beaver Pond Trail.
+As its name implies, the pond that this short trail circles is a haven for beavers and an assortment of birds.
+However, the maples on the western end of the loop (around halfway) are staggering in their size and height.

 IMG_0209.jpeg